VinayMalyala/IndorePlants/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or fork the repository and submit pull requests.
-For more details, refer to the [issues page](#).

 ## License